rmcanany/SolidEdgeHousekeeper/README.md

   <img src="My%20Project/media/release_page.png">
 </p>

-Click the file `SolidEdgeHousekeeper-VYYYY.N.zip` (sometimes hidden under the Assets dropdown).
+Click the file `SolidEdgeHousekeeper-vYYYY.N.zip` (sometimes hidden under the Assets dropdown).
 It should prompt you to save it.
 Choose a convenient location on your machine.
 Extract the zip file (probably by right-clicking and selecting Extract All).
 Double-click the `.exe` file to run.

 The first time you run it, you may encounter the following dialog.
 You can click `More Info` followed by `Run Anyway` to launch the program. ![Run Anyway](My%20Project/media/run_anyway.png)